 Jan’s 25 year career in the insurance and finance industry included senior management roles in human resources, industrial relations, public/government affairs management and corporate line management.
 She was a director of the Royal Automobile Club of Victoria for three years, and after retiring, served on the Board of Alexandra and District Hospital, in rural Victoria.
 Jan is on the Ambassadors Committee.

 Geoff has held senior sales and marketing roles in large consumer goods companies with a focus on Australian produce.
 His previous experience includes executive roles at Berri Limited, Dairyfarmers and Golden Circle.
 Geoff is currently involved in consulting and Board roles with Australian and New Zealand companies utilising local produce from South East Queensland.
-Geoff is on the Marketing Committee.

 The Foundation has established eight committees to carry out much of the work undertaken by the organisation.
 The Committees and their members are as follows: